geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

  * Forum Topic.
 Only public forum topics are turned into activities.
 #### Planting activities

-When a user creates a new planting GGC creates [Tasks](../../developer-guide/data-model/document-data-model#task) and [Activities](../../developer-guide/data-model/document-data-model#activity) for the planting's dates.
+When a user creates a new planting, GGC creates [Tasks](../../developer-guide/data-model/document-data-model#task) and [Activities](../../developer-guide/data-model/document-data-model#activity) for the planting's dates.

 ##### Creating, copying, or updating a Planting.
-The steps involved with creating, copying or updating a planting are as follows:
+The steps involved with creating, copying, or updating a planting are as follows:

 1. Create the newPlanting or updatedPlanting.
 2. Update the Garden's cached values based upon the new or updated planting. `Garden updatedGarden = Garden.withUpdatedCaches`.